 The next step-up in odds is on 1-12, 13-24 or 25-36; or on the three columns starting 1, 2 or 3, which pay 2/1 and have a win probability of 31.58%.
 Here strategists may consider hedging bets by placing equal stakes on two of the three columns (or blocks) and doubling up with every non-winning spin.
 It’s quite similar to the Martingale System, but with a 63.2% chance of winning on each spin.

 Some clever strategies can cut risk even further.
 A famous example is the Bond Strategy.
 In this system, if you had CAD$100, for example, you would bet CAD$55 on the high numbers, CAD$40 on the first third and CAD$5 on zero for insurance: this covers 31 of 37 numbers and gives an 83.7% chance of ending up with a win after the spin.

 The D’Alembert System is essentially a more cautious version of the Martingale system.
 Before you begin to play, you decide on a “base wager”, possibly CAD$1, for example.
 Every time you lose, you add another base wager, and every time you win you go back to betting your base wager amount.

 How to Choose your Favourite Online Roulette Game

 Choosing your favourite online Roulette game isn’t an easy task, but we hope the options outlined in this guide have given you some inspiration to have fun with.

 Encompassing the key features of online Roulette games, our guide should give you everything you need to choose a good online casino that suits your personality.
 A good casino should offer as many Roulette versions as possible, including American, French and European Roulette.
-Why not try out the many different online Roulette game options at great online casinos like Spin Palace, Ruby Fortune, Betway, Royal Vegas, Jackpot City, William Hill and Bet365.
+Why not try out the many different online Roulette game options at great online casinos like Spin Palace, Ruby Fortune, Betway, Royal Vegas, Jackpot City and William Hill.